 Initially starting out as a teller, she later became a financial specialist and now manages two Summit Credit Union branches.
 “I had the opportunity to gain a lot of experience and work my way up to managing two locations,” she says.
 “I have the opportunity to coach and mentor staff along with serving members on a daily basis.
 I enjoy working on financial plans that help put members in a better financial position and crafting loan solutions where I can be creative and use my math skills.

 Already established in her financial career, Ruelas recently decided to add another skill to her resume, which was a little more out of her comfort zone.
 “I had a passion to pursue fire service,” she says.
 “The idea of giving back to the community and incorporating strength training was intriguing to me.”
 She joined Entry Level Firefighting at Madison College and received her certificate in November of 2017.

 Ruelas has worked part-time at the Marshall Volunteer Fire Department since last May.
 “Serving the community is something outside of my career that I enjoy doing,” she says.
 “And I think there is a greater need for women in more dominant roles in any type of service.”
 In the fall, she will pursue her Firefighter 1 certification.

 Ruelas’ son Tristan, who was very young when she decided to attend technical college, is now getting ready to make a decision regarding his post-secondary education.
 “He will be graduating in less than four months and we’re having the conversation now about him going to Madison College and looking at IT,” says Ruelas.
-“What I really love about technical college is that you can gain knowledge, gain skill, gain experience all at the same level as you can a university — but it’s affordable.
-It’s not as intimidating as going to a two-year university.”
+“What I really love about technical college is that you can gain knowledge, skill and experience all at the same level as you can a university — but it’s affordable.
+It’s not as intimidating as going to a four-year university.”